tposney/midi-qol/README.md

 flags.midi-qol.potentCantrip, if set cantrips cast by the actor will do 1/2 damage instead of no damage.
 Overrides any other damage multiplier settings.

 ### Optional Bonus Effects
-Optional flags cause a dialog to be raised when an opportunity to apply the effect comes up.
-So an optional attack bonus prompts the attacker after the attack roll is made, but before the attack is adjudicated, givin the attacker the option to modify the roll.
+Optional flags cause a dialog to be raised when an opportunity to apply the effect comes up (i.e. the player is hit by an attack).

+An optional attack bonus prompts the attacker after the attack roll is made, but before the attack is adjudicated, givin the attacker the option to modify the roll.
 Effects last for one application unless the count flag is set.

-flags.midi-qol.optional.Name.ac	bonus to apply to AC of the target - prompted on the target's owner's client.
-(A bit like a reaction roll)		. flags.midi-qol.optional.Name.damage	bonus to apply to damage done flags.midi-qol.optional.Name.skill	bonus to apply to skill rolls flags.midi-qol.optional.Name.attack	the bonus is added after the attack roll flags.midi-qol.optional.Name.save	the bonus is added after the save roll.
-Requires auto fast forward flags.midi-qol.optional.Name.check	the bonus is added after the ability check roll flags.midi-qol.optional.Name.label	label to use in the dialog flags.midi-qol.optional.Name.count	how many uses the effect has (think lukcy which has 3), if absent the bonus will be single use (bardic inspiration).
+* flags.midi-qol.optional.Name.damage	bonus to apply to damage done
+* flags.midi-qol.optional.Name.skill	bonus to apply to skill rolls
+* flags.midi-qol.optional.Name.attack	the bonus is added after the attack roll
+* flags.midi-qol.optional.Name.check	the bonus is added after the ability check roll
+* flags.midi-qol.optional.Name.label	label to use in the dialog
+* flags.midi-qol.optional.Name.count	how many uses the effect has (think lukcy which has 3), if absent the bonus will be single use (bardic inspiration).
 You can specify a resource to consume in the count field, e.g. @resources.tertiary.value which will decrement the tertiary resource field until it is all used up (i.e. 0).
 Resources can be set to refresh on rests, so this will support the full uses per day definition.
+* flags.midi-qol.optional.Name.save	the bonus is added after the save roll.
+Requires auto fast forward
+* flags.midi-qol.optional.Name.ac	bonus to apply to AC of the target - prompted on the target's owner's client.
+(A bit like a reaction roll)

 Values for the optional roll bonus flags include a dice expression, a number, reroll (rerolling the roll completely) or success which changes the roll to 99 ensuring success.

 ### Spell Sculpting: flags.midi-qol.spellSculpting
 If a spell caster with flags.midi-qol.spellSculpting set to 1, casts an area of effect (template or ranged) Evocation spell, any tokens targeted before casting the spell will always save against the spell and they take no damage from spells that would normally do 1/2 damage on a save.
 So if casting a fireball into an area with allies, target the allies before casting the spell and they will take no damage.